marcelocra/marcelocra/details.md

 -   Svelte
 -   Astro
--   Tailwind Css
+-   Tailwind CSS
 -   Deno
 -   Next.js
 -   ClojureScript
 -   Go
--   Tachyons Css
+-   Tachyons CSS
+-   Bulma CSS
 -   jQuery
--   Objective-C (prior to Swift creation)
+-   Objective-C

 ### Played a little bit with <a name="played"></a>

 _[<small>(Back to the top)</small>](#me)_

 -   Dart and Flutter
+-   F#
 -   Ruby (and Rails)
 -   Elm
 -   Rust
+-   V (vlang.io)

 ### Read about <a name="read-about"></a>

 _[<small>(Back to the top)</small>](#me)_

--   F#
 -   Haskell
 -   Unison
 -   Ocaml